Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 <br />

 ### About The Dataset
-The "WHO Covid-19 Global Data Analysis" project involves analyzing comprehensive data provided by the World Health Organization (WHO) regarding the Covid-19 pandemic on a global scale.
-The data encompasses various aspects of the pandemic, including confirmed cases, deaths, recoveries, testing rates, vaccination coverage, and other relevant metrics.
+WHO Covid-19 Global Data Analysis": all data analysis on the pandemic by the World Health Organization regarding the Covid-19 globally.The dataset shall contain all information on the situation of the pandemic, confirming cases, deaths, recoveries, testing rate, vaccination coverage, and other metrics for the pandemic.
 The data in this dataset was collected from the WHO Covid-19 dashboard data downloadable statistical release on the 31st of Decemember, 2023.
 This data is updated weekly.
 Users should note that, in addition to capturing new cases and deaths reported on any given day, updates are made retrospectively to correct counts on previous days as needed based on subsequent information received..
 You can click [here](https://data.who.int/dashboards/covid19/data) to visit the WHO website and access the latest update.

 The data source is made up of 4 datasets, and they are: vaccination-data.csv, vaccination-metadata, WHO-Covid-19-global-data.csv, and WHO-Covid-19-global-table-data.csv.
 You can access all of them [here](datasets)
 <br />